Technology & innovation

 Suzuki’s DF250AP and DF300AP cooling system utilises a dual, low water inlet configuration which increases water flow into the lower unit and delivers greater cooling efficiency.
 Positioning the forward inlet at the front of the gear case delivers a greater water supply, especially at high speeds.

 The second inlet is also positioned lower allowing the DF300AP/250AP models to operate in shallow water conditions.

 Suzuki engineers did an incredible job designing this system without adding unnecessary bulk or weight to the outboard.
-System components, which include an inline high-pressure fuel pump, throttle body, fuel cooler, vapor separator, and fuel injector, are redesigned scaled-down versions of those found in our high-end outboards.
+System components, which include an inline high-pressure fuel pump, throttle body, fuel cooler, vapour separator, and fuel injector, are redesigned scaled-down versions of those found in our high-end outboards.

 The system operates battery-less, another industry-wide first in class, delivering quicker starts, smoother running performance, and more acceleration in all conditions, without the need for battery power.

 Suzuki Marine’s range of outboards utilise a number of its advanced technologies to deliver cleaner, more efficient operation that conforms to the Recreational Craft Directive (RCD) – Directive 2003/44EC of the European Parliament and of the Council, and has received three-star ratings from the California Air Resources Board (CARB).